j-fang/j-fang.github.io/about.md

 Adjectives that I want to embody more of…as of 6/17/19:
 1. Confident:: I don’t think anyone ever uses this word to describe themselves (at least, I don’t know anyone).
 However, there have been many moments lately where I question myself, “You know you should have done that…Why didn’t you do it?”
 I want to experience less of those moments and just do more of what I know I should be doing.
 2. Strong:: I want to feel good in my body and believe that I am physically strong.
-I can generally do one solid pull-up, and I’m aiming to make that five.
-As a student, I live a pretty sedentary lifestyle; I’m planning to get back into a routine this summer so I’m regularly active.
+I can generally do one solid pull-up, so now I’m aiming to make that five.
+As a student, I live a pretty sedentary lifestyle; I’m planning to be more regularly active this summer.
 3. Articulate:: This goes back to why I started this blog.
 4. Funny:: I think everything is better with a sprinkle of humor.
 I think I’m decent at making others smile, but I’d like to make people laugh more.
 5. Crazy:: I generally take things more seriously than not, so I am realistic about the ideas and things I think about and do.
 I want to think more outside the box, more creatively, and innovate more.
-And I want to act more on these thoughts.
+And I want to act on these 'crazy' ideas.